afpo/git-github/README.md

-# git-github
-This is for toterial sample
+This is for toterial sample of Git